 In 1885 the Métis, again led by Louis Reil and supported by several native tribes, rose in rebellion in Saskatchewan.
 This was put down quickly, helped by the government being able to rush troops to the crisis zone by railroad and steamer.
 Louis Riel was executed.

-In the second half of the 19th century, the Canadian government – like the American – increasingly favoured a policy of assimilation, with the aim of turning indigenous peoples into “proper” Canadians.
+In the second half of the 19th century, the Canadian government – like the American – increasingly favored a policy of assimilation, with the aim of turning indigenous peoples into “proper” Canadians.

 In 1876 the Indian Act granted individual natives the right to become full Canadian citizens on condition that they renounced their particular rights and privileges as members of a tribe.
 This sent a clear message that members of the First Nations were second class citizens within their own country.